Access your workloads through the GDC console, gdcloud CLI, or kubectl CLI.

 .
 For more information, see gdcloud CLI authentication.

-To sign in to an org admin or user cluster, complete the following steps:
+To sign in to a Management API server or Kubernetes cluster, complete the following steps:

-Export the path on where you want to store the org admin kubeconfig file:
+Export the path on where you want to store the Management API server kubeconfig file:

-Replace PATH_TO_STORE_KUBECONFIG with the path to the directory of where to store the kubeconfig file.
+MANAGEMENT_API_SERVER Replace MANAGEMENT_API_SERVER with the path to the directory of where to store the kubeconfig file.

 Authenticate your gdcloud CLI instance to sign in.
 There are two ways to authenticate: